Tax Guides

 The Basic Concept

-Per diem (Latin for “per day”) is a fixed daily allowance that covers lodging, meals, and incidental expenses (M&IE) during business travel.
-Instead of tracking actual costs, you use the government-published rate for the location you’re visiting.
+Per diem (Latin for "per day") functions as a fixed daily allowance that covers lodging, meals, and incidental expenses (M&IE) during business travel.
+Instead of documenting actual costs, you claim government-published rates for your destination.

-- General Services Administration (GSA): Sets rates for travel within the continental United States (CONUS)
+• General Services Administration (GSA): Establishes rates for continental U.S. travel (CONUS)

-- Department of State: Sets rates for international travel (OCONUS)
+• Department of State: Establishes rates for international travel (OCONUS)

 GSA CONUS Per Diem Rates

-- Lodging rate: The maximum allowable amount for a hotel room
+1. Lodging rate: Maximum allowable hotel room amount

-- M&IE rate: A fixed amount for meals and incidental expenses (tips, laundry, etc.)
+2. M&IE rate: Fixed meals and incidental expenses amount (tips, laundry, etc.)

-For fiscal year 2025, the standard CONUS rate (used for locations without a specific listing) is $110 for lodging and $68 for M&IE. High-cost cities like New York, San Francisco, and Washington D.C. have significantly higher rates.
+For fiscal year 2025, the standard CONUS rate is $110 for lodging and $68 for M&IE. High-cost cities like New York, San Francisco, and Washington D.C. offer significantly higher rates.

 Department of State Rates for International Travel

-If your business travel takes you outside the continental U.S., you’ll use rates published by the Department of State’s Office of Allowances.
-These rates are updated monthly and vary widely by country and city.
+International business travel uses rates from the Department of State's Office of Allowances.
+These update monthly with significant variation by country and city.

 The Two Per Diem Methods